adrianhelllo/tetris/README.md

 # NES Tetris clone || Complete! 🎉
 This project was purely written in Python.

-As of 2025.
-07. 27, the game is entirely playable through the terminal.
-Other additions, such as levels and scoring, are still yet to be added.
+This project is complete as of 2025.
+07. 29.
+Minor bugfixes will still be made.

 ## How to run:
 - Clone the project onto your computer, or download the files directly.